zmsy/zmsy.github.io/_old_content/blog/career-switch/index.md

-title: Switching Careers to Software Engineering: A Retrospective
 ---
-author: Zach Morrissey
+title: "Switching Careers to Software Engineering: A Retrospective"
+description: "Lots of folks are trying to switch to SWE roles these days.
+Here's an account of what that was like for me."
+publishDate: 2018-08-01
 ---
-body:

 I've just been hired into my first dedicated software engineering role.
 After returning to school for CS in November 2016, I've just emerged on the other side almost two years later.
 This is the first thing I've done in my career that feels like it fits how I think and work, and I'm planning on making the most of it.